NAVETRA™ · OIaR Simulation

 Sources & References

 All financial figures, regulatory findings, and quoted language cited in this article are drawn from primary public disclosures, regulatory filings, and named third-party sources.
-The article characterises the governance and organisational dynamics that contributed to the Dieselgate scandal based on the public record.
+The governance analysis represents Purple Wins' interpretation of the public record.

 Primary Regulatory & Legal Filings

-1. US EPA Notice of Violation to Volkswagen AG (September 18, 2015) — Formal notice finding that VW installed defeat devices in 2.0-litre TDI diesel engines across model years 2009–2015, constituting a violation of the Clean Air Act.
+1. US EPA Notice of Violation to Volkswagen AG (September 18, 2015) — Formal notice identifying defeat devices in 2.0-litre TDI diesel vehicles sold in the United States across multiple model years.

-4. SEC Complaint Against Volkswagen AG and Martin Winterkorn (2019) — Asserts that Winterkorn and other senior executives were made aware of the defeat device as early as November 2007 at a meeting with VW engineers discussing emissions compliance problems.
+4. SEC Complaint Against Volkswagen AG and Martin Winterkorn (2019) — Source for allegations that senior executives were made aware of emissions-related manipulation years before public disclosure.

 Governance & Culture Analysis